 Blount County Cities and Towns include Allgood, Altoona, Blountsville, Cleveland, County Line, Garden City, Hayden, Highland Lake, Locust Fork, Nectar, Oneonta, Rosa, Smoke Rise, Snead, Susan Moore, Warrior.

 A Map of Blount County, Alabama contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.
 There is a collection of old Alabama maps at MapGeeks.org

 Please contact the each clerk's department to confirm mailing address, hours, fees and other information before visiting or requesting information because contact information sometimes changes.
 The Clerk's Office DOES NOT DO RESEARCH.
 The documents are available to interested parties, barring confidential issues.
 Most staff will assist people in finding the materials, but it is up to the individual to do the research.

 The following dates indicates what vital, land, probate, and court records are in Blount county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Blount County Assessor's Office maintains County tax records.
 These records are usually arranged by legal description and are not indexed.

 - Blount County Health Department has Birth Records from 1905, Death records from 1905.